 What to look for when you’re booking a tour

-Smaller groups are almost certainly going to provide a better tour experience so find a company that specialises in smaller group travel rather than companies that are going to put you on a 52-seater coach.
+Smaller groups are almost certainly going to provide a better tour experience so find a company that specialises in smaller group travel rather than companies that are going to put you on a 52-seater coach (unless you’re going Tequila tasting when the more the merrier, eh?).
 Better still, if you can stretch to it financially, a tailor-made tour for you and a few friends will be your best bet.

 Check the itinerary closely

-This is the most vital detail when you take tours.
+This is the most vital detail when you take a tour.
 First, make sure you your tours stops at all the sights you want to see (and none that you don’t want).
 But not only that, check how much time you have in each place.
-If the whole point of your trip to South America is to try your hand at some Tango in Buenos Aires, there’s little point booking a tour that blows through the city for just a few hours.
+If the whole point of your trip to Costa Rica is to Zip Line through a cloud forest, there’s little point booking a tour that blows through the area for just a few hours.

 Another tip is to make sure you get some free time to explore – you may think you know what you want to see before you arrive, but just wait until you’re there – then you’ll realise there is a whole load more things you didn’t realise that you want to see.

 When you take a tour, you are going to pay more than a DIY trip, but not all tours are created equally and some can offer great value.
 Look at room quality (if accommodation is included), what meals are already in the price, whether you have to pay more to enter sites and what other optional extras might bump up your costs.
 My tour of Tortuguero National Park was far cheaper as a package than I could have put together due to the discounted room rates.